huntermonk/huntermonk.github.io/_posts/2022-6-11-bear-airbnb.md

 ### Large Group Host
 This type of host already existed on VRBO / HomeAway.
 They provide [ski cabins for families](https://www.vrbo.com/834746?unitId=1382685&noDates=true) and [party houses for spring breakers](https://www.vrbo.com/850255?noDates=true&unitId=1398194).
 It could either be an investment property, lake house that's rented when owner isn't there, etc.

-Their revenue is not significantly displaced changed AirBnB.
+Their revenue is not significantly changed by AirBnB.
 For this type of host, life continues as normal except that they now have a new advertising medium, AirBnB.

 However, from a guest's standpoint, this represents a very small percentage of travel.
 This is almost always leisure trips that require coordinating groups.
 It represents <4% of travel.
 [1]